So you're interested in becoming an affiliate marketer.

 But what about the affiliate links?
 How do we get the rights to sell these products?

-Well, let’s go through it for Amazon first since we’re talking about it.
+Well, let’s go through it for Amazon first since we’re talking about it (everyone always wants to know how to start affiliate marketing with Amazon.)

 So just go to Google and type in “Amazon Associates”